romaintilhac/percolation-diffusion/README.md

 ## Credits

-Modified from the original MPMCRT code developed by Beñat Oliveira Bravo <br />
 By Romain Tilhac, CSIC post-doctoral researcher at the  Instituto Andaluz de Ciencias de la Tierra (IACT), Granada, Spain.
+Modified from the original MPMCRT code developed by Beñat Oliveira Bravo. <br />

 Tilhac, R., Hidas, K., Oliveira, B., Garrido, C.J.
 Evidence of ghost plagioclase signature induced by kinetic fractionation of europium in the Earth’s mantle.
 Under review.